ctcl-bregis/ctclsite-rust/config/blog/content/blogpost_2.md

 - [ToDoKiosk](../../projects/todokiosk/)

 ## Game Design
 In 2023, I made many online friends after gaining more interest in the development of maps for the 2011 puzzle game, Portal 2.
-I added a page to Projects relating to this [here](../../projects/p2maps/).
+[Project Page](../../projects/p2maps/).

 ## ctclsite-python v5
 Before the end of the year, I have released the fifth rewrite of the Python version of the website.